-I’m a civic technologist and software designer, researching how design and innovative technologies could best be used to improve public services and opportunities for civic engagement.
-I completed my Master of Science degree in Human-Computer Interaction and Bachelor of Science in Computational Media at Georgia Tech, where I focused on aspects of civic media and urban computing primarily with the Public Design Workshop.
-Now I design and research at IBM and collaborate with civic hackers at Open Austin in Austin, Texas.
+I’m a civic technologist and design researcher, investigating how design and innovative technologies could best be used to improve public services and opportunities for civic engagement.
+I recently completed my M.S. in Human-Computer Interaction at Georgia Tech, where I focused on aspects of civic media and urban computing primarily with the Public Design Workshop.
+Now I design and research blockchain solutions related to food safety at IBM and collaborate with civic hackers at betaNYC in New York City.

 - Check my LinkedIn profile for my professional availability and details